LLNL/axom/src/components/shroud/docs/types.rst

     end function get_char2

 The third option gives the best of both worlds.
 The C wrapper is only called once and any size result can be returned.
-The option **F_string_result_as_arg** will return the result of the C function in the named Fortran argument.
+The result of the C function in will be returned in the Fortran argument named by option **F_string_result_as_arg**.
 The potential downside is that a Fortran subroutine is generated instead of a function::

     subroutine get_char3(output)